 Transition Courses: Health

 Transition courses in health care are suitable for you, a nationally or internationally educated health professional or a student entering or participating in entry-level health programs.

-Nationally educated health professionals may choose these courses to support a transition in their professional practice or to receive credit towards a post-diploma undergraduate degree program.
+As a nationally educated health care professional, you may choose these courses to support a transition in your professional practice or to receive credit toward a post-diploma undergraduate degree program.
 As an internationally educated health care professional, you may choose some of these courses to support your Canadian licensure.

 As a student in an entry-level health program, you may opt for the theory courses as an elective or find a course suitable for transfer credit toward a course in your program of study.

 If you are an internationally educated nurse whose first language is not English, you must provide evidence of English proficiency by passing the Canadian English Language Benchmark Assessment for Nurses (CELBAN) at the level required by the British Columbia College of Nursing Professionals (BCCNP).

 - BIOL 1593, Anatomy and Physiology I (3)